ClaraR93/paddle-adventures/README.md

 - Roboto Condensed for all headings, and subheadings across the site.
 This is a sans-serif font.
 - Roboto for the body text across the site.
 This is a sans-serif font.
-- Shadow into Light for the ‘Paddle Adventures’ logo font.
+- Shadow into Light for the 'Paddle Adventures' logo font.
 This is a cursive font.

 ### Imagery

-All digital images, (excluding two images in the [credit](#media) section), were taken by myself.
+All digital images, (excluding two images in the [credit](#media) section), were taken by Clara Reynolds.
 I converted these from jpeg to webp using [BIRME](https://www.birme.net/).
-The logo image featuring a paddle outline, was created by myself using the ‘Paintbrush’ application on my laptop.
+The logo image featuring a paddle outline, was created by Clara Reynolds using the 'Paintbrush' application on my laptop.

 ### Wireframes